-If all of your qualified agricultural property is converted to nonqualified use (see Item F on page 4) before the end of the second tax year following the year in which you first claimed a credit, the entire credit you claimed on the converted property in the two previous years must be added back in the year of the conversion.
-If only a portion of the qualified agricultural property is converted to nonqualified use, a proportionate share of the credit claimed must be added back.
+If all of your qualified agricultural property is converted to nonqualified use (see the instructions for Item F on page 3) before the end of the second tax year following the year in which you first claimed a credit, the entire credit you claimed on the converted property in the two previous years must be added back in the year of the conversion.
+If only a portion

-Example 1: A farmer first claims the credit for tax year 2001.
-On August 1, 2002, all the farmer's qualified agricultural property is converted to nonqualified use.
-In this instance, no credit will be allowed for 2002, and the entire amount of the credit claimed for 2001 must be added back in 2002.
+Example 1: A farmer first claims the credit for tax year 2002.
+On August 1, 2003, all the farmer's qualified agricultural property is converted to nonqualified use.
+In this instance, no credit will be allowed for 2003, and the entire amount of the credit claimed for 2002 must be added back in 2003.

-Example 2: A farmer first claims the credit for tax year 1999.
+Example 2: A farmer first claims the credit for tax year 2000.
 The credit is claimed on 100 acres of qualified agricultural property.
-In 2000 the farmer purchases an additional 100 acres of qualified agricultural property and claims the credit for 2000 on the total 200 acres of qualified agricultural property.
-On June 1, 2002, the entire property is converted to nonqualified use.
-In this instance, no credit is allowed for the year 2002.
-However, since the conversion takes place after the end of the second year following the year in which the credit was first claimed (1999), the farmer is not required to add back the credit claimed in 1999, 2000, or 2001.
-This is so even though 100 acres of the converted property were not purchased until 2000, and the credit on that portion of the converted property was first claimed in 2000.
+In 2001 the farmer purchases an additional 100 acres of qualified agricultural property and claims the credit for 2001 on the total 200 acres of qualified agricultural property.
+On June 1, 2003, the entire property is converted to nonqualified use.
+In this instance, no credit is allowed for the year 2003.
+However, since the conversion takes place after the end of the second year following the year in which the credit was first claimed (2000), the farmer is not required to add back the credit claimed in 2000, 2001, or 2002.
+This is so even though 100 acres of the converted property were not purchased until 2001, and the credit on that portion of the converted property was first claimed in 2001.

-Example 3: A farmer first claims the credit for tax year 2001.
+Example 3: A farmer first claims the credit for tax year 2002.
 The credit is based on 500 acres of qualified agricultural property owned by the farmer.
-On September 1, 2002, 100 acres of that property is converted to nonqualified use.
-In this instance, a credit will be allowed for 2002 based on the 400 acres of qualified agricultural property not converted to nonqualified use, and one-fifth (100/500) of the credit claimed in 2001 must be added back in 2002.
+On September 1, 2003, 100 acres of that property is converted to nonqualified use.
+In this instance, a credit will be allowed for 2003 based on the 400 acres of qualified agricultural property not converted to nonqualified use, and one-fifth (100/500) of the credit claimed in 2002 must be added back in 2003.